christwinn/woocommerce-api-client-java/README.md

 ### Reaction = action

+This API implements the upstream API in an action for action methodology.
+Using generics we also simplify the codebase funnelling the code through a few pipelines while enabling simple enforcement of the upstream API interface.

+Using builder class methodology we have a simple to read and simple to use basis for generating our API calls.

+Rather than force you to error catch everywhere we error catch for you, leaving you with a simple call to isSuccess() to verify that a successful call was made, and of course if not then we have the error in plain speak getError().getMessage().
+If it is a success we have our successful object inside getResult();

+From a user point of view, all you need is the classes under api (Plurals) and then we have a few response types, these contain the returned object types (Singular type, or list of Singlular).

 Newton's Third Law of Motion: "For every action, there is an equal and opposite reaction"

 <details>